pop-os/docs/src/manage-apps/fix-packages.md

 - `apt clean` - The `clean` command clears out the local repository of retrieved package files.
 - `apt update -m` - The `-m` option ignores corrupted package files during a package update.
 - `dpkg --configure -a` - The `--configure -a` command configures any unpacked but not yet configured packages.
-- `apt install -f` - attempts to correct a system with broken dependencies
+- `apt install -f` - The `-f` option attempts to correct broken dependencies
-- `apt full-upgrade` - In addition to fetching package updates, `full-upgrade` downgrades or removes dependencies as necessary when upgrading packages.
+- `apt full-upgrade` - In addition to downloading and installing package updates, `full-upgrade` downgrades or removes dependencies as necessary when upgrading packages.
-- `apt autoremove --purge` - In addition to removing a package, `autoremove` will remove dependencies no longer required by any installed application.
+- `apt autoremove --purge [packagename]` - In addition to removing a package, `autoremove` will remove dependencies no longer required by any installed application.
 Combining with `purge` will remove any residual configuration files related to the package.
+- `apt autoremove --purge` - Running this command with no specified package will remove any packages that were previously dependencies for other installed packages but are no longer required (either because the dependent package was removed, or because the package was updated to no longer depend on certain packages.)

 ## Fixing Individual Apt Packages